freeverseio/laos/README.md

 # The LAOS Chain

-LAOS is the Universal Layer 1 for digital assets across all blockchains.
-LAOS introduces unique features such as universal minting and dynamic asset evolution.
+LAOS is the Universal layer 1 for digital assets across all blockchains, introducing unique features such as bridgeless minting and evolution.

 ![LAOS Logo](docs/LAOS_logo.png)